LABORATORIES

 The Scientific and Technical Staff of the Laboratory has frequently been commended by Civil Authorities and the University Administration for its immediate response and major contribution in the relief operations and research of major destructive earthquakes.
 Their expertise is reflected in numerous publications, a multitude of research and civil protection programmes, extensive collaboration with international research and educational establishments and consultancies of public and private sector companies.

-The Laboratory maintains the state‐of‐the‐art ATHENET network, comprising 32 stations in Central Greece and the Cyclades (real time seismicity at http://www.geophysics.geol.uoa.gr/stations/maps/recent.html.
+The Laboratory maintains the state-of-the-art ATHENET network, comprising 32 stations in Central Greece and the Cyclades (real time seismicity at Follow this link).
 It also possesses an extensive inventory of seismometric and accelerometric equipment, as well as data analysis facilities.

 The principal teaching and research activities of the Laboratory are: